|When is Janmashtami Smarta in 2023|

 Why do we celebrate Janmashtami?

-Janmashtami is regarded as one of the most auspicious and important festivals celebrated by Hindus in India in order to celebrate the birth of Lord Krishna.
+Krishna Janmashtami is regarded as one of the most auspicious and important festivals celebrated by Hindus in India in order to celebrate the birth of Lord Krishna.
 It is a highly significant festival among Hindus as Lord Shree Krishna was born on this day as the incarnation of Lord Vishnu.
 It is believed that Lord Krishna was born five thousand years ago in Dwapar Yuga in the City of Mathura at midnight.
-The Krishna Janmashtami is a popular and much-awaited festival and is celebrated across India in diverse names such as Gokulashtami, Saatam Aatham, Krishnashtami, Srikrishna Jayanti and Ashtami Rohini.
+The Krishna Janmashtami is a popular and much-awaited festival and is celebrated across India in diverse names such as Gokulashtami, Saatam Aatham, Sri Krishnashtami, Srikrishna Jayanti and Ashtami Rohini.

 Krishna puja is performed during the Nishita Kala (midnight) according to the Vedic Timekeeping.
 There is a specific Shodashopachara Puja Vidhi which is followed by the devotees for performing the ritualistic puja.
-The Shodashopachara puja vidhi comprises of all the sixteen steps of a complete ceremonial puja.
-Janmashtami puja is accompanied by chanting of Mantras that also includes chanting ‘Hare Rama Hare Krishna’ on continuous basis.
+The Shodashopachara puja vidhi comprises all the sixteen steps of a complete ceremonial puja.
+Shuvo Janmashtami puja is accompanied by chanting of Mantras that also includes chanting ‘Hare Rama Hare Krishna’ on a continuous basis.

 There are strict rituals which should be followed by the devotees while observing the Krishna Janmashtami Fast in order to worship and please Lord Krishna and attain his blessings.
 The people observing the fast should abstain from consumption of any kind of grains till the fast is broken on the very next day after the period of sunrise.
 The rituals that are performed at the time of Krishna Janmashtami Vrat are similar to the rituals performed during Ekadashi Vrat.

 There is a particular time for performing the Parana ritual which is done for breaking the fast.
 The Parana is performed once the Ashtami Tithi and the Rohini Nakshatra are over after the sunrise.
 If the Rohini Nakshatra of the Ashtami Tithi continues the next day, then the devotees can conclude their fast if one out of the two is over.
-The fast can be kept for a period of two long days depending upon the Ashtami Tithi and Rohini Nakshatra.
-As per Dharmasindhu, the devotees can also conclude their fast the following day if they are unable to keep it for entire two days.
+The Shuvo Janmasthami fast can be kept for a period of two long days depending upon the Ashtami Tithi and Rohini Nakshatra.
+As per Dharmasindhu, the devotees can also conclude their Krishna ashtami fast the following day if they are unable to keep it for the entire two days.

 Also See: Aarti Kunj Bihari Ki

 Krishna Janmashtami holds much importance and this is the reason that it is celebrated equally in the Southern as well as in the Northern parts of India.
-The preparations for the festival begins weeks before as it is celebrated at a grand level in some of the places.
+The preparations for the Janmashtami festival begins weeks before as it is celebrated at a grand level in some of the places.
 In different parts of the country, the day is celebrated in diverse ways.
 When it comes to Southern India, the festival is primarily celebrated in the states of Tamil Nadu and Karnataka where Mantapa is set up for placing the idol of Lord Shree Krishna.
 Special dishes are made such as Bhakshanam which is offered to the deity as well as some special fruits are also offered.

 The most popular places for the Krishna Janmashtami celebrations are Vrindavan (where Lord Krishna was brought up) and Gokul (birthplace of Lord Krishna).
-Thousands of devotees are present on these places for celebrating the birth of Lord Krishna and performing the Dahi Handi event.
+Thousands of devotees are present at these places for celebrating the birth of Lord Krishna and performing the Dahi Handi event.
 Young boys form a pyramid who try to hit the Handi which is full of curd for the event of Dahi Handi.
 At other places like eastern states of West Bengal and Orissa and cities like Dwarka, the devotees observe a fast and perform the Janmashtami puja at midnight.

 Janmashtami basically falls on two successive days as per the Sampradaya.
 There are particularly two sampradayas comprising the Vaishnava Sampradaya and the Smarta Sampradaya.
-When the Janmashtami date is common then both Vaishnava Sampradaya and the Smarta Sampradaya follow a similar date and celebrate on a same day.
-But if the dates are different then Samarta Sampradaya celebrates on first date and the Vaishnava Sampradaya celebrates on the later date.
+When the Janmashtami date is common then both Vaishnava Sampradaya and the Smarta Sampradaya follow a similar date and celebrate on the same day.
+But if the dates are different then Samarta Sampradaya celebrates on the first date and the Vaishnava Sampradaya celebrates on the later date.

-The Smarta followers do not follow the Janmashtami date which is based upon ISKCON as they see differences between the Smarta rituals and Vaishnava rituals.
+The Smarta followers do not follow the Krishna janam date which is based upon ISKCON as they see differences between the Smarta rituals and Vaishnava rituals.
 The Vaishnava culture is committed to the Ashtami Tithi and Rohini Nakshatra and they celebrate the festival accordingly but the Smarta culture prefers Saptami Tithi.
 As per the Vaishnava followers, the festival of Krishna Janmashtami falls on the Navami and Ashtami tithi of Hindu calendar.